coconita526/Post-Pandemic-Household-Depression-and-Anxiety-Likelihood-Prediction/README.md

 - 25.9% of People who reported very stressful about price are diagnosed with both Major Depressive Disorder and Generalized Anxiety Disorder.
 - 93.6 of people who reported not at all stressful about price are diagnosed with neither of the mental issues.

+** Conclusions **
+- The discovery that nearly half of the participants reported symptoms of Major Depressive Disorder (MDD) and Generalized Anxiety Disorder (GAD) underscores the crucial importance and necessity of our study.
+These findings highlight the pervasive nature of these mental health challenges in the surveyed population, emphasizing the pressing need for mental health interventions and support systems.

+- Our analysis revealed that these symptoms are not uniform across all demographics.
+Notably, over 70% of transgender individuals reported experiencing both MDD and GAD symptoms, signaling a heightened concern for this vulnerable group.
+Tailoring mental health initiatives to address the unique challenges faced by specific demographic subgroups is essential in ensuring equitable mental health care.

+- The strong correlation between stress levels and fluctuations in prices underscores the profound impact of economic conditions on individuals' mental well-being.
+This linkage emphasizes the need for government and policy-makers to prioritize economic stability and consider measures to mitigate the impact of price changes on households, ultimately reducing overall stress levels.

+- The presence of medical resource shortages has added a layer of mental stress, potentially exacerbating mental health issues.
+Particularly in the wake of the post-pandemic period, where healthcare systems are strained, addressing medical resource shortages is paramount.
+Focusing on healthcare infrastructure and access to vital medical services is vital to alleviate this strain on mental health.

+- Employment status emerged as a decisive factor influencing household financial stability, and consequently, mental health.
+Our findings reinforce the urgency of initiatives aimed at creating job opportunities, reducing unemployment rates, and expanding the availability of unemployment insurance.
+Addressing employment-related challenges is integral to improving overall financial stability and promoting better mental health outcomes for individuals and families.

 ## 🐝 Part 4 Feature Engineering
 <div align="center">